Blueberry17/advent-of-code-2025/README.md

 3. Thinking for a little bit always helps!
 4. Reading the puzzle input for those few extra seconds always comes in handy.
 5. Think a bit more carefully about being clear with more fiddley logic.
+6. Consider complexities before delving, especially with some of the later puzzles.